0xKoda/DIRP/Phising/playbook.md

 <details>
 <summary>Toggle for Details</summary>

-- Educate staff on identifying DeFi phishing indicators, such as:
+- Identify the transaction hash that resulted from the phishing incident:
-    - Unusual smart contract interactions.
+    - Filter though unusual smart contract interactions.
     - Requests from unknown wallet addresses.
     - Unexpected transaction signing requests.
-- Conduct frequent security reviews for:
+- Identify the front end and domain that incited the phishing incident:
-    - Checking smart contract integrity.
+    - Using recent browser history.
-    - Ensuring domain and wallet security.
+    - Inspect recent emails that may have transported the link.
-    - Enhancing employee cyber awareness.
+    - Triage domains though Virus Total.

 </details>